tim-vlc/xhec-mlops-project-student/README.md

 > [!NOTE]
 > There are "TODO" in the code of the different branches.
 Each "TODO" corresponds to a task to perform to build the project.
+> [!IMPORTANT]
+> Remember to remove all code that is not used before the end of the project (including all TODO tags in the code).

 **Please follow these steps**: